Facts and Questions about Tuberculosis

 - Completion of treatment

 Completion of treatment is important to cure patients and prevent transmission.
 TB treatment involves taking a combination of drugs for several months.
 The treatment often causes side-effects and can be costly.
 Unfinished treatment or non-compliance to the prescribed treatment is problematic as it can lead to drug-resistance.
-TB patients often face difficulties in adhering to treatment and therefore require patient-centred support to enable them to follow a full course of treatment.
+TB patients often face difficulties in adhering to treatment and therefore require patient-centered support to enable them to follow a full course of treatment.

 - Multidrug-resistant (MDR) and extensively drug-resistant (XDR) TB

-Variants of TB that are resistant to antibiotics are more difficult and expensive to treat, and have higher fatality rates.
+Variants of TB that are resistant to antibiotics are more difficult and expensive to treat and have higher fatality rates.
 Their spread is a major challenge to the elimination of TB.

 Frightening Facts about Tuberculosis

-- HIV/AIDS, TB and malaria kill 6 million people every year nearly 2 million deaths are caused by TB.
+- HIV/AIDS, TB, and malaria kill 6 million people every year nearly 2 million deaths are caused by TB.